CA Certificate Quick Start Guide using Sectigo

 .

 Step #4: Use OpenSSL to create your CSR and Private Key in PEM format.
-Run the following command, and if you prefer to issue a private key without a passphrase, add the -nodes
+Run the following command and note that you will be asked for a passphrase.
+Please remember this passphrase because it is needed when the private key is used in an Anaplan Connect script or a REST API request.

 openssl req -config firstname_lastname_openssl.cnf -new -out firstname_lastname_csr.pem -keyout firstname_lastname_private-key.pem